ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-engineering.html.erb.md

 ## **Package Management and Environment**

+### ✅ Python as the Primary Programming Language

+We have decided to continue using Python as our primary programming language due to the following reasons:

+- Python has a large and active community, ensuring abundant resources, libraries, and support.
+- Python's simplicity and readability make it easier to onboard new developers, especially those with an interest in infrastructure and DevOps.
+- For our team's requirements, Python's flexibility and emphasis on rapid development suit our needs well.
+We prioritize the velocity of features over extreme performance or resilience.

 ### **✅ Use PipEnv for Python Package Manager**

 We are experimenting with adopting PipEnv as our Python package manager, moving away from our current setup using Pip.
 PipEnv offers a more streamlined approach to managing package dependencies and Python environments.
 This tool combines the best aspects of various packaging tools into a single interface, aiming to improve our workflow and project consistency.
 The experiment will assess PipEnv's impact on our development process, focusing on ease of use, dependency resolution, and environment management.